 Aluminum vs Wood Patio Covers: An Honest Comparison for Okanagan Homeowners

 Here’s the debate every Okanagan homeowner eventually has: wood patio covers look beautiful and feel natural, but they need constant attention.
 Aluminum is practical and worry-free, but does it have the same charm?
-After installing hundreds of covers across Kelowna, Vernon, and Penticton, we’ve seen how both materials actually hold up in our climate.
+After building 1,500+ covers since 2005 across Kelowna, Vernon, and Penticton, we’ve seen how both materials actually hold up in our climate.
 This guide breaks down the real numbers, the honest maintenance requirements, and which material genuinely makes sense for your home.

 The Okanagan Valley throws some unique challenges at outdoor structures.
 We get hot, dry summers that regularly push into the high 30s, then turn around and dump 50-100cm of snow in winter.
 Our semi-arid climate means intense UV exposure year-round.
 And those temperature swings from -10C to +35C?
 They cause expansion and contraction that weaker materials simply can’t handle.